- WHY RFGEN?

-One of RFgen Software’s customers is an industry leading company that manufactures world-class cabinetry for the home consisting of kitchen, bath and home organization products.
+An industry-leading company that manufactures world-class cabinetry for kitchens, baths and home organization products.
 Its diverse product lines are marketed to builders, kitchen and bath dealers, and retail home centers in the U.S. and Canada.
-They employ more than 3,500 people in the U.S., Mexico and China.
+They employ more than 3,500 people in the United States, Mexico, and China.
 The company attributes its explosive growth to a simple, cost-efficient manufacturing process that produces top-quality products at the lowest possible cost.

 After searching for a better data collection solution, the company chose RFgen Mobile Foundations for Oracle’s JD Edwards because it’s an open source mobile solution and has been validated by Oracle to integrate with JD Edwards.
 RFgen’s senior ERP consultant and project lead emphasized the importance of the RFgen data collection solution, “With our robust integration suite, we were able to transfer the company from older technology to a newer, more flexible technology that will easily grow with their business and allow them to do the things they need to do for their customers.”

 Equally important, RFgen Mobile Foundations for Oracle’s JD Edwards supports all versions of JD Edwards, from 10 years ago to the latest release.
 When the IT director joined the company, his first challenge was to fix the MDLink issue.
 Data collection software was an integral part of the company’s manufacturing and distribution operations, but it clearly needed a better data collection solution to communicate with its JD Edwards system.